 Any faults should be reported direct to Circuit Managed Laundry Systems on freephone 0800 092 4068

-You can find information on leisure activities on Queen Mary’s Students’ Union site: http://www.qmsu.org.
+You can find information on leisure activities from the Queen Mary Students’ Union.

 London is an exciting and dynamic place to live and study, but like any city in the world you need to be sensible and it's important that you look after yourself and your belongings.
-Please view the College’s Security Service website and the invaluable Personal Safety Guide [PDF 346KB] booklet for essential information on how to stay safe.
+Queen Mary's Security Service website and the invaluable Personal Safety Guide booklet offer essential information on how to stay safe.

 Are you shy or worried about making friends and settling in to university?
 Leaving home, going to a new city, or even country, and starting at university involve huge change bringing excitement, opportunity and also hazard.
 For advice and support please visit our Transition to University page on the Advice and Counselling website.

-These people work tirelessly on your behalf to make a difference to your life while studying at QMUL.
+These people work tirelessly on your behalf to make a difference to your life while studying at the University.
 While we hope your time here is always a happy one, for those occasions where things might not go to plan we have an academic advice service to provide the best possible support.
-Please contact the Students Union.

-Information on all forms of public transport in London (including route maps, journey planner and online ticket sales) can be viewed on the Transport for London website: www.tfl.gov.uk.
+Information on all forms of public transport in London (including route maps, journey planner and online ticket sales) can be viewed on the Transport for London website.